4GeeksAcademy/Freily02/README.md

 # Freily02
-Mi Primera Web
+Interfaces with common visual components using Tailwind CSS